jelsner/ASS-2023/README.md

-# Applied Spatial Statistics, Fall 2022
+# Applied Spatial Statistics, Spring 2023

-This repository contains all the course materials for GIS5122 Applied Spatial Statistics, Fall 2022.
+This repository contains all the course materials for GIS5122 Applied Spatial Statistics, Spring 2023.